-In the case of assemblies on a common base, any lifting means provided on the motor should not be used to lift the assembly and base but, rather, the assembly should be lifted by a sling around the base or by other lifting means provided on the base.
-Assure lifting in the direction intended in the design of the lifting means.
-Likewise, precautions should be taken to prevent hazardous overloads due to deceleration, Do not lift the motor and its driven load by the motor lifting hardware.
+Do not lift the motor and its driven load by the motor lifting hardware.
 The motor lifting hardware is adequate for lifting only the motor.
 Disconnect the load (gears, pumps, compressors, or other driven equipment) from the motor shaft before lifting the motor.

 Accurate alignment of the motor with the driven equipment is extremely important.
 The program used in the drive should be located on the shaft as close to the shaft shoulder as recommended to heat the pulley, sprocket, or gear before installing on the motor shaft.
-From the motor shaft will damage the bearings. acceleration or shock forces. .
-The pulley, sprocket, lder as possible.
-It is shaft.
-Forcibly driving a
+From the motor shaft will damage the bearings.
 Direct CouplingFor direct drive, use flexible couplings if possible.
 Consult the drive or equipment manufacturer for more information.
 Mechanical vibration and roughness during operation may indicate poor alignment.
 Use dial indicators to check alignment.
-The space between coupling hubs should be maintained as End-Play Adjustment recommended by the coupling manufacturer
+The space between coupling hubs should be maintained as .
+The pulley, sprocket, lder as possible.
+It is shaft.
+Forcibly driving a ω Pulley Ratio recommended by the coupling manufacturer